 - Levy Dockets (1805-1815) - School Census (1897)

 - Tax Records - Poor House Records

 - Deed Book R ... and much more!

 Articles in the most recent issue include:

 In addition to these, Wake County Genealogical Society is working on transcribing or abstracting many other exciting record sets and publishing them in our journal.
-To learn about projects which are underway, visit our Projects
+To learn about projects which are underway or to help, contact our Journal Editor

 ACCESSING WAKE TREASURES

 have access to download all issues of the journal on the Wake Treasures